 Stopping or Terminating Teradata Database Instances

 tdc-revokeprior to terminating a Teradata Database instance.
-See Revoking Licenses for BYOL.

 To avoid triggering a node failure, stop or terminate instances before shutting down the database.
 When a node failure occurs on a single-node system, AWS starts up a replacement automatically unless there are issues with the operating system or in the database itself.
-To handle these situations, Teradata recommends launching a new Teradata Database MPP system instance.
+To handle these situations, Teradata recommends deploying a new Teradata Database MPP system instance.
 Even if a node does not go down due to a failure, an instance still starts up after you stop or terminate an instance.
 Stopping instances does not delete attached EBS volumes, but terminating instances detaches and deletes the EBS volumes.
 Node failures are handled differently on local storage instance types.
-See Node Failure Recovery.

 To stop or terminate instances, you must first shut down the database.

 # tpareset -x stop systemPutting the database in this state takes a few minutes.